ptisma/hangman-react/README.md

 Basic hangman implemented in React

+How to play:

+0. Navigate to the root project directory, run "docker-compose up" and visit "localhost:3000"

 1. Choose your valid gamertag

 2. Choose one of the remaining letters and guess the puzzle or restart the game